rgknp/AIDayLabs/lab04.4-collect_and_analyze_data_from_a_scoring_service/0_README.md

 }
 ```

-- Select **Blobs** under **Services** in the Storage account blade menu, and then the container called `modeldata`.
+Now return to the Azure portal and under your storage account select **Blobs** under **Services** in the Storage account blade menu, and then the container called `modeldata`.
 To see data start propagating to the storage account, we need to wait up to 10 minutes after the first web service request.
 Data flows into blobs with the following container path:

 ```
 /modeldata/<SUBSCRIPTION_ID>/<RESOURCE_GROUP>/<MODEL_MANAGEMENT_ACCOUNT>/<WEBSERVICE>/<MODEL_ID>-<MODEL>-<MODEL_VERSION>/<IDENTIFIER>/<YEAR>/<MONTH>/<DAY>/data.csv
 ```

-- The inputs and prediction folders in the container would be created as follows:
+The inputs and prediction folders in the container would be created as follows:

 ![Image](images/container.png)

 Data can be consumed from Azure blobs in multiple ways.
-Some examples are:
+Some examples are

 - **Azure Machine Learning Workbench**: Open the .csv file in Azure Machine Learning Workbench by adding the .csv file as a data source.
 - **Excel**: Open the daily .csv files as a spreadsheet.